 GCs meet 3-4 times a month in the fall and spring with seasonal breaks over holidays and summer.

 GCs meet for about 1.5 hrs.
-Most meetings include fellowship, discussing how the sermon can impact our lives, praying for one another, and exploring how to have an outward impact.
+Most meetings include fellowship, discussing how the sermon or other topics can impact our lives, praying for one another, and exploring how to have an outward impact.

-Each GC decides how to best care for our children.
+Each GC decides how to best care for their children during meetings.

 How to join